 The board said last month it will strip McClendon of his chairmanship and call an early end to a program that allowed the CEO to own 2.5 percent of almost every well the company drills.
 The well stakes served as collateral for McClendon’s loans.

 There are other examples of business executives who own part of the home-town team providing financial support through their companies, including buying stadium naming rights.
 The Detroit Lions signed a $50 million, 25-year naming rights deal with Ford Motor Co.
-(F) in 2002 when William Clay Ford Sr., the team’s majority owner, was still a director.
+(F:US) in 2002 when William Clay Ford Sr., the team’s majority owner, was still a director.
 William Clay Ford Jr., the manufacturer’s executive chairman, also is a minority owner in the team.

 McClendon was part of a group of Oklahoma City businessmen who bought the team in 2006 from Starbucks Corp.
 Chairman Howard Schultz when the club was known as the Seattle SuperSonics.
 The Thunder investor group’s chairman is Clayton I. Bennett.

-Tom Ward, who co-founded Chesapeake with McClendon and now is CEO of SandRidge Energy Inc. (SD), also has a 19.2 percent stake in the team.
+Tom Ward, who co-founded Chesapeake with McClendon and now is CEO of SandRidge Energy Inc. (SD:US), also has a 19.2 percent stake in the team.
 SandRidge spends about $3.5 million a year on the basketball team, according to federal filings.

 “Sports tickets are a significant way of oil and gas companies driving business,” said Knopp, whose firm advises executives on how and when to use their game tickets for entertaining clients.